DrGnNatsu/Discord_Bot_Automation/DOCUMENTATION.md

 **Architecture Strategy:** "Compiler-First" (DSL → JSON → Bot Execution).
 **Deadline:** 23/12/2025.

 ## 1. System Architecture

 The system is a **monolithic Python application** (Bot + API) paired with a **React Frontend**.
 It does not use a live interpreter; instead, it compiles user scripts into a JSON "Instruction Set" that the bot reads and executes.

 ### 1.1 Data Flow

+#### 1.1.1 User Interaction (The Runtime Execution)

+**Goal**: The bot executes logic in real-time when a user chats in Discord.
+Design Pattern: The Command Pattern (Data-Driven) Why this solves the problem: It eliminates massive if/else chains in your bot code.
+Instead of hardcoding logic, the bot acts as a generic "engine" that executes whatever instructions are found in the JSON database.
+This decouples the logic (Python code) from the behavior (JSON data).

 1. **Input:** User types script in **React Web UI**.
 2. **Transport:** Frontend sends script string to **FastAPI Endpoint** (`POST /deploy`).